Apple Cider Pork Shoulder Brine

 Just make sure you adjust the length of time the meat is brined for according to the size of the piece of meat.
 A small pork tenderloin or pork chops, for example, won’t need to brine as long as an 8 pound pork shoulder.

-Cider Pork Shoulder Brine
+Apple Cider Pork Shoulder Brine Recipe

-This Cider Pork Shoulder Brine is a great way to add tons of flavor to your smoked pork shoulder!
-Read on to learn everything you need to know about brines and brining pork shoulder.
+This pork shoulder brine is a great way to add tons of flavor to your smoked pork shoulder!

 Ingredients